rmvermeulen/bevy-state-plugin-generator/Readme.md

 ## Probably do not use

 I made this without checking if and/or how it would be a good idea.
-But it's somewhat usable now.

 ## versions